The compatibility of thin-shell wormholes with quantum field theory: A volume integral

 The vanishing boundary term leaves

 It is easy to show that this integral is well behaved near $r=r_0$.
 For the upper limit, the conditions $\Phi(r)\sim \mathcal{O}(r^{-2})$ and $b(r)\sim\mathcal{O}(r^{-1})$ carry the day.

-Now recall from the previous section that on the interval $[r_0,r_1]$ the amount of exotic matter can be made as small as desired by shrinking the interval.
+Now recall from the previous section that the interval $[r_0,r_1]$ containing the exotic matter can be made as small as desired.
 The only way to obtain a small value for the integral in Eq. (\ref{E:volume2}) is by letting $b'$ be close to unity.
 For convenience, let us now restate inequality (\ref{E:QI3}):

 Observe that at the throat, where $b(r_0)=r_0$, the inequality is trivially satisfied whenever $b'(r_0)=1$.
-Moving away from the throat, the denominator must still be 0 or close to, calling for an appropriate adjustment of the redshift function $\Phi(r)$.
+Moving away from the throat, the denominator must still be 0 or close to 0, calling for an appropriate adjustment of the redshift function $\Phi(r)$.
 Such an adjustment is in principle possible for the following reason: it is shown in Ref. \cite{pK09} that, for any of the typical shape functions, $b(r)/r-b'(r)>0$; at the same time, $\Phi'(r)>0$, an assumption that was brought out earlier.
 (The only other assumptions made are that $\Phi(r)$ remains finite and that $\Phi(r)\sim\mathcal{O}(r^{-2})$, which have no direct bearing on the problem.)
 So inequality (\ref{E:QI4}) can be satisfied in the neighborhood of the throat, provided that $b'(r)$ remains close to 1 (while gradually declining).
-But the small amount of exotic matter due to the thin shell automatically forces $b'$ to be close to 1 near the throat by Eq. (\ref{E:volume2}).
+But the small value of the left side of Eq. (\ref{E:volume2}) forces $b'$ to be close to 1 near the throat.
 The thin-shell wormhole is therefore compatible with quantum field theory under fairly general conditions.

-\section{{\textbf{The volume integral theorem}}}
+\section{The volume integral theorem}

 The volume integral for determining the amount of exotic matter has been extended to \cite{NZK04}